latent-to/taohash/README.md

 Bittensor is a decentralized platform that incentivizes production of best-in-class digital commodities.
 TAOHash is a Bittensor subnet designed around production of proof-of-work (PoW) BTC mining hashrate.

-The long-term vision for TAOHash includes developing into a comprehensive hashrate rental and exchange platform.
+The long-term vision for TAOHash includes developing into a public marketplace for hashrate, backed by smart contracts.

 You can learn more about our roadmap and future plans at [taohash.com/roadmap](https://taohash.com/roadmap).

 It is possible to contribute as a **miner** or a **validator**.